ishanjogalekar/Java-Programs/README.md

 "black", on clicking the button, print the color name in the console

 17. Develop an User Interface named “My Family page” to feed info like Name, Relationship, date of birth, favourite color,fav place, phone number and so on through Fields in UI and store those in the database table “MyFamilyInfo_RegNo”.

-18. Design a web application and create html and servlet classes to design “My Family”
-1. Home page using basic html tags to display few info about you with your photo
-2. Create link to feed your family members details in the home page
-Design a servlet class to display the info entered in the members page.
+18. Design a web application and create html and servlet classes to design “My Family”  a.
+Home page using basic html tags to display few info about you with your photo  b.
+Create link to feed your family members details in the home page  c.Design a servlet class to display the info entered in the members page.